githwxi/ATS-Temptory/docgen/MISC/GSEQ-intro.md

 ------

 I will be introducing more verbs elsewhere.
-My own experience indicates the above list of verbs being adequate for average programming needs.
+My own experience indicates that the above list of verbs are already adequate for average programming needs.

 ## Verb Dependencies in the GSEQ package